Hyle-org/devhub-hyle/docs/quickstart/example/proof-composition.md

 ### Step 3: Settlement

-Once TicketApp has sent the proofs for the previously sequenced blobs, Hylé verifies:
+Once TicketApp has sent the proofs for the previously sequenced blobs, Hyli verifies:

 - identity proof: verifies that `bob.id` has initiated the transaction.
 - simple-token proof: verifies that `bob.id` paid the correct amount for his ticket.